functionland/fx-fotos/README.md

 # Latest 2 Updates

+**August-30-2021:** Added settings page and working on import from Google Photos

 **August-10-2021:** Added share photo feature to enable users share a link and see it from any browser(using a shared hash)

-**August-07-2021:** Added share photo placeholder and patched dfinity libraries

 # BOX Photos development guide